SimonGB/corryvreckan-simons-fun-zone/src/modules/AnalysisEfficiency/README.md

 * `masked_pixel_distance_cut`: Distance (in pixels) to exclude tracks passing close to masked pixel.
 Defaults to `1`.
 * `require_associated_cluster_on`: Names of detectors which are required to have an associated cluster to the telescope tracks.
 Detectors listed here must be marked as `role = DUT` in the detector configuration file.
 Only tracks satisfying this requirement are accepted for the efficiency measurement.
 If empty, no detector is required.
 Default is empty.
 * `spatial_cut_sensoredge`: Parameter to discard telescope tracks at the sensor edges in fractions of pixel pitch.
 Defaults to `1`.
 * `fake_rate_sensoredge`: Defines an area overlapping the active area of the DUT by `fake_rate_sensoredge` times the pixel pitch.
 If the specified value is equal to or larger than 0, events with no tracks in this area a used to define fake hits and clusters and their properties are plotted.
 This neglects effects due to tracking in-efficiency.
 Defaults to `-1`.
-* `spatial_cut_sensoredge`: If the specified value is larger than 0, it is used to define an ellipse around each cluster, where the diameter is `spatial_cut_sensoredge` time the pitch in the corresponding direction.
+* `fake_rate_radius`: If the specified value is larger than 0, it is used to define an ellipse around each cluster, where the diameter is `fake_rate_radius` times the pitch in the corresponding direction.
 Clusters with no track within this ellipse are considered fake, and their properties are plotted.
 This neglects effects due to tracking in-efficiency.
 Defaults to `-1`.
 This is preferred over `fake_rate_sensoredge`.
 * `n_charge_bins`: Number of bins for pixel and cluster charge distributions.
 Defaults to `1000`.
 * `charge_histo_range`: Maximum value for pixel and cluster charge distributions.
 Defaults to `1000`.